statement

 ‘Sue Williams’ work grabbed me, touched me, struck me as something potent and important when I first saw it.
 Its rawness, its energy, and its sheer scale made me curious to see and know more.
 And what I have discovered is a body of work which speaks to my interests in communication and sexuality as well as exerting a visceral, emotional appeal’.

-cv selected from 2000
+CV Selected from 2000

 Upcoming publications for Bloomsbury Academic Publishing (London & New York): Wife, Witch, Whore: Essential Conversations about Gender, Art and Culture (2025)